tcassanelli/pywpf/readme.md

 <img src="https://github.com/tcassanelli/PCA-Folding/blob/master/images/eq4.png" alt="Maximum scalar per iteration" width="250">
 </p>

 then substracting the averga of all the rest scalars in this same iteration with exeption of the maximum chosen.
-Then this is multiplied but the associated eigenvalue from the maximum scalar selected.
+Then this is multiplied but the **associated eigenvalue from the maximum scalar selected**.
 In other words this will mean that each element in [**M**] is,

 <p align="center">
 <img src="https://github.com/tcassanelli/PCA-Folding/blob/master/images/eq5.png" alt="mstev function" width="550">
 </p>

+Please notice that the associated eigenvalue is not the maximum eigenvalue in each iteration, or at least not in general.
 Finally as showed in the above equation, the maximum from [**M**] will correspond to the parameter to select the best period.
 This value has associated an especific number of iteration, then this iteration is related to a delta value (it can be `delta1` or `delta2` depending on which loop is it) which will be added to the staring period, `start_period`.

 ### Outputs